opokueric/opokueric.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 layout: post
 ---

-Welcome to Causal Inference and Machine Intelligence (CIMI) Lab!
-It is mentioned as "see-my lab".
-The Causal Inference and Machine Intelligence Lab employs causal inference strategies to conduct innovative research.
-We use artificial intelligence to provide health innovations.
+Welcome to the Health Innovations lab!
+Our goal is to conduct research that innovates and provides real-world solutions.
+We employ causal inference strategies, implementation science and artificial intelligence to make impact.